Incorporation And Corporate Law

 Registering intellectual property rights will give your business the upper-hand in the marketplace and create valuable assets your business can capitalize on in the future.

 Your business is cross-border, so should your legal counsel.
 As Canadian and U.S. lawyers we seamlessly advise on cross-border legal issues, from incorporation, to growing a team in a new country and complying with new laws.
 You’ll never hear your lawyer say “we need to speak with lawyers in our U.S. office” again.

 Financing and M&A

 Financing rounds and mergers and acquisitions are defining points in the lifecycle of a startup.
-From Convertible Notes and SAFEs, to Series A and beyond, we assist your company with its capital raising activities and M&A events, from inception to exit.
+From Convertible Notes, SAFEs and Token Warrants to Series A and beyond, we assist your company with its capital raising activities and M&A events, from inception to exit.

 Whether licensing software to end users, designing and licensing custom technology to a key customer, or developing a new medical device requiring registration with the FDA, we analyze your technology, draft the right agreements and make required regulatory filings.

 The privacy laws of Canada, the United States, Europe and more may apply to your online data collection practices.
 We prepare Privacy Policies, develop internal company policies, structure data collection and review compliance with United States, Canadian and European privacy law, including COPPA and GDPR.